fraserdominicdavid/geotech-pandas/docs/user-guide/lab.index.rst

 - ``liquid_limit_3_drops``: number of drops causing closure of the groove for trial 3, drops.
 - ``liquid_limit_3_moisture_content``: moisture content for trial 3, %.

-Since, there are no moisture content columns for each trial, we can use the :meth:`~pandas.DataFrame.geotech.lab.index.get_moisture_content` method to calculate the moisture content for each trial and assign it back to the dataframe.
+Since there are no moisture content columns for each trial, we can use the :meth:`~pandas.DataFrame.geotech.lab.index.get_moisture_content` method to calculate the moisture content for each trial and assign it back to the dataframe.